codeceptjs/create-codeceptjs/Readme.md

 * `--webdriverio` - installs WebdriverIO as default helper
 * `--testcafe` - installs TestCafe as default helper
 * `--use-yarn` - yes, we support yarn too!
+* `--force`, - accept an incorrect (and potentially broken) dependency resolution when installing with NPM

 ## NPM Scripts